ALL

 If you find carpenter ants in your home, it could mean that you have a moisture problem or the ants are eating away at the wood your house is made of.
 If you see sawdust-like shavings and a lot of carpenter ants with wings inside your home, it usually means you have a nest inside your home.

-- Remove all decaying or infested wood from around buildings.
-Store firewood away from the sides of a building.
+• Remove all decaying or infested wood from around your home.
+Store firewood away from the sides of your home.

-- Make sure the humidity in the building isn’t too high.
+• Make sure the humidity in your home isn’t above 50%.

-- Use insecticides (baits, sprays, or dusts) on the nest and area around the nest.
+• Use insecticides (baits, sprays, or dusts) on the nest and area around the nest.
 Read the label closely.
 Chemical control only works when you also use other control methods.
+If you plan to use chemicals indoors, read the product label carefully to make sure it is the right product and that it is safe to use indoors.

 When should I hire a professional?